pieterberg/Process-State-Identification/README.md

 Instructions for running the process model, fitting the ARX models, tuning the feedback and feedforward controllers, simulating the process states, performing the statistical process control, detecting the simulated control valve faults, and quantifying the performance of the fault detection classifiers are avialable in [intructions.md](instructions.md).

+The results of the project are available in the [results](results) folder.

 ## References

 Komulainen, T., Doyle, F.J., Rantala, A., Jämsä-Jounela, S.L., 2009.
 Control of an industrial copper solvent extraction process.
 Journal of Process Control 19, 2–15. https://doi.org/10.1016/j.jprocont.2008.04.019